Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Results

 The reference parameters for Figure~\ref{fig:acc_coeff} are $M_A=26$, $M_s=8$, $T_i/T_e=10$, and $v_{\rm pt}/c=0.25$.
 Each panel varies one parameter while keeping the others fixed: $T_i/T_e$ in (a) (colored lines for different $M_s$), $M_s$ in (b) (colored lines for different $T_i/T_e$), $v_{\rm pt}/c$ in (c), and $M_A$ in (d).
 The results show no clear dependence on $M_s$ [Figure~\ref{fig:acc_coeff}(b)] and only a weak, nearly flat trend with $v_{\rm pt}/c$ [Figure~\ref{fig:acc_coeff}(c)].
 A slight systematic decrease is observed as ions become hotter relative to electrons (i.e., with increasing $T_i/T_e$).

 Panel (d) indicates a modest dependence of the acceleration rate on the Alfvénic Mach number.
 While the acceleration efficiency is somewhat reduced at both low and high $M_A$, it remains comparable over the full range considered.
 The reduced acceleration efficiency at low $M_A$ likely results from weaker self-generated turbulence, as discussed in Section~\ref{subsubsec:M_A_v_pt}.
-This trend is broadly expected from behavior At very high $M_A$, however, the strong turbulence can excite Short Large-Amplitude Magnetic Structures (SLAMS), which intermittently render parts of the shock superluminal and disrupt ion acceleration (see~\cite{zekovic_slams-propelled_2025} for a detailed discussion).
+At very high $M_A$, however, the strong turbulence can excite short large-amplitude magnetic structures, which intermittently render parts of the shock superluminal and disrupt ion acceleration (see~\cite{zekovic_slams-propelled_2025} for a detailed discussion).
 This trend suggests the existence of an optimal magnetic field strength for efficient ion acceleration by DSA in this regime.

 To summarize, we have demonstrated that ions are efficiently accelerated over a broad range of physical conditions, indicating a robust capability of shocks for ion energization in BH coronae.
 Remarkably, the normalized acceleration rate varies by less than a factor of two across all tested parameters, consistent with the expectations from DSA theory.